Stuff for the Teen Age

 Hot Historical Fiction: Girl Spies, Resistance and Nazis

 Readers who think historical fiction is blah or boring STOP RIGHT THERE!
-This list of books, set in Nazi Occupied France, is filled with fast paced adventure, high stakes thrills, nail biting tension, whirlwind romance and daredevil girls who are cool under pressure.
+This list of books, set in Nazi Occupied Europe, is filled with fast paced adventure, high stakes thrills, nail biting tension, whirlwind romance and daredevil girls who are cool under pressure.

 A 2013 Michael L. Printz Honor Book, Code Name Verity (2012) is hands down one the most thrilling historical fiction novels I've read in years.
 Set in France and England in 1943, it is the story of two young British women, a spy and a pilot, who are working with the French Resistance against the Nazis.

 The book opens with the spy, Verity, having been captured and tortured for weeks by the local Gestapo (Nazi police).
 She's a broken woman and in exchange for no more torture she has agreed to give the Germans information about British spy operations and their wireless codes.
 As she writes her story though you get the feeling that she's not telling them everything.
 In fact, she may not be telling them the truth at all.
 Verity is playing a very dangerous game with her jailers.

 Halfway through the book, Maddie, Verity's pilot, begins to tell her own story of life in France.
 After their plane crash landed, Verity and Maddie parted ways.
 Maddie must try and get home to England- all the while wondering if Verity is okay.
 This is a harrowing tale of uncommon bravery, unforgettable friendship and ordinary girls doing extraordinary things in a time of war.
 The writing will have you on the edge of your seat, grabbing the book with both hands.
 It is that un-put-down-able!

 If you are like me, it may also have you compulsively searching the shelves for read-alikes and more information about British spies, the Resistance in German-occupied France and other European countries, 1939-1945.